Hexagon/pup/docs/troubleshooting.md

 ---

+## Known Issues

+- **Unstoppable Processes using deno task**: Processes initiated via `deno task` can't be halted due to a known issue in the Deno/deno_task_shell (#33), which causes 'ghost' processes to remain active.
+As a workaround, we recommend always using `deno run ...` instead `of deno task ...`

+## Common problems and their solutions

 In this section, we will cover some common issues and their solutions when using Pup.

 **Issue: Pup is not starting my process**